makoreuriel-collab/africa-capital-access-analysis/README.md

 One of the major challenges for economic growth in Africa is not just access to opportunities, but access to affordable capital.
 In many countries, borrowing costs are high, which makes it difficult for businesses to invest and expand.

 This project uses World Bank data to explore investment levels across selected African economies and compares them with other markets.
-It also looks at how high lending rates may be linked to lower levels of investment.
+Using Python, I visualized the relationship between lending rates and investment to better understand how financing conditions affect economic activity.

 ## Objective